dario-piotrowicz/next-apps-for-testing/README.md

 In the `/api/hello` route the app also uses env variables (both static from `next.config.js` and from wrangler)

+It also has a `/api/cookies` route that simply lists the Request's cookies

 > Note: from this version on app dir apps require AsyncLocalStorage so this app relies on that addition (done in PR #115) and on the `nodejs_compat` flag

 > To switch things up it uses js and tailwind